Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 ```

 1. UserProfileController.cs
-    1. Checks authorization of signed-in user for ```[Authorize(Policy = AuthorizationPolicies.AssignmentToGroupAdminGroupRequired)]```.
+    1. Checks authorization of signed-in user for ```[Authorize(Policy = AuthorizationPolicies.AssignmentToGroupMemberGroupRequired)]```.
 If authorized successfully then obtain information from the [/me](https://docs.microsoft.com/graph/api/user-get?view=graph-rest-1.0) and [/me/photo](https://docs.microsoft.com/graph/api/profilephoto-get) endpoints by using `GraphServiceClient`.

-1. UserProfile\Index.cshtml
+2. UserProfile\Index.cshtml
     1. Has some client code that prints the signed-in user's information.
 Much of the specifics of implementing **RBAC** with **Security Groups** is the same with implementing **RBAC** with **App Roles** discussed in the [previous tutorial](../5-2-Roles/README.md).
 In order to avoid redundancy, here we discuss particular issues, such as **groups overage**, that might arise with using the **groups** claim.

+1. AdminController.cs
+    1. Checks authorization of signed-in user for ```[Authorize(Policy = AuthorizationPolicies.AssignmentToGroupAdminGroupRequired)]```.
+If authorized successfully a simple place holder page is displayed.

+2. Admin\Index.cshtml
+    1. A simple place holder to show how you can store hidden content only available to members of the **GroupAdmin** group

 #### Caching user group memberships in overage scenario